 Cyprus Credit Union is a full-service financial institution that is open to residents of Salt Lake City, people who work at partner companies, and other residents of Utah who are willing to pay a small, one-time membership fee.

 It offers both unsecured and signature loans and savings- or CD-secured loans at a low interest rate.
-Its unsecured loans vary in term lengths from 36 to 60 months, with interest rates starting at just 8.99 percent or 9.99 percent, depending on the term length.
+Its unsecured loans vary in term lengths up to 60 months, with interest rates starting at just 8.99 percent.
 Savings- or CD-secured loans are offered for interest rates as low as 3 percent over the dividend rate or CD rates.

 Cyprus Credit Union offers a number of options for both secured and unsecured loans, various term lengths, and somewhat competitive rates.
 However, you might be able to find lower rates elsewhere – especially on unsecured loans.